 After obtaining the bearer token, use it to authenticate requests to the Kount 360 API.
 Include the token in the Authorization header of your HTTP API request, prefixed with Bearer {bearer token}.

 To prevent authentication issues, refresh the token before it expires.
-Tokens issued by login.kount.com expire after 20 minutes, but client credentials remain valid unless revoked.
+Tokens issued by login.equifax.com expire after 20 minutes, but client credentials remain valid unless revoked.
 Minimize calls to the /token endpoint by implementing token expiration handling in your customer applications.
 Always check if a token has expired before requesting a new one, as excessive calls to the /token endpoint could result in rate limiting.

 Authorized Payment Protection needs an API integration at the point of payment during an account-to-account transfer journey.
 The solution happens at the point of payment during a bank transfer with a real-time API.
 The API sends Kount 360 information about the origin and destination bank account.
 We use this information to calculate the network-based risk of the destination bank account with a machine learning model.